TosbackCgusBridge-Bot/CGUs-versions/Orbitz/Privacy Policy.md

 *   Mobile
 *   Vacations by Interest

 © 2017 Orbitz, LLC.
 All rights reserved.
 Orbitz, Orbitz.com, and the Orbitz logo are either registered trademarks or trademarks of Orbitz, LLC in the U.S. and/or other countries.
 Other logos or product and company names mentioned herein may be the property of their respective owners.
+Earn Orbucks on flights, hotels &. more

+*   Earn Orbucks
+*   Get Mobile-Exclusive Deals
+*   Book Flights &.
+Hotels Anywhere
+*   Track Flights &.
+Itineraries

+Send a download link to your mobile device Send text Oops!
+Is it possible you've already downloaded our app?
+Sorry, we are currently having problems connecting to our server.
+You can still download the app by clicking on the app-store buttons in our app page.
+Thank you!
+We are having trouble processing your phone number.
+Try using this format: {{phoneNumberFormat}}.
+Thank you!
+It looks like you just tried to enter a non-{{countryName}} phone number.
+Unfortunately, at this time we are only supporting {{countryName}} numbers.
+Please enter your number in the following format: {{phoneNumberFormat}}.
+Thank you!
+Thank you!
+A text with the download link has been sent to your mobile device Orbitz App Now Available On: By providing your number, you agree to receive a one-time automated text message with a link to get the app.
+Our app offers promotions and booking services.
+No purchase necessary.
+Standard text message rates may apply.